Met Gala 2017: Everything you need to know

 Has the Met Gala always been a big deal?

-To The Costume Institute, yes.
-It's the only curatorial department at the Met that has to finance its own activities, and the gala is their biggest fundraiser.
+To the Costume Institute, yes.
+It's the only curatorial department at the Met that has to finance its own activities, and the gala is its biggest fundraiser.
 The event was initially named the Party of the Year, but it's only relatively recently that it fulfilled that promise.

 From 1948 to 1971, the benefit wasn't pegged to an exhibition, and was held off-site at the Waldorf Astoria or the Rainbow Room.
 Guests (mostly New York society types) indulged in fine dining and were entertained by "skits, raffles, and pageants of models in historic costume," according to the museum's records.